 “Smiley” has been with us for a few years now, and we just never know how he is going to pop up in our home!
+Speaking of hiding…have you seen these super cute Elf on the Shelf cutouts?
 He likes to create all kinds of mischief and before you know it, the hubby and I spend WAY too much time getting creative on the different things our Elf on the Shelf will do every day until Christmas.
 But it really is so much fun to watch the kids’ faces in the morning when they figure out what he’s up to.
 And yes…I’m not ashamed to say that it definitely has helped with behavior during that last month of the year 😉

 Typically, our Elf, “Smiley,” arrives the Sunday after Thanksgiving.
 It just makes it easier with not introducing him on a weekday, which December 1st falls on this year, and it’s a fun way to start really getting into the Christmas spirit in our home.
 We also get our Christmas tree that same weekend, so it always fits well with our fun holiday festivities.
 Don’t think you have what it takes to do daily Elf set-ups for an entire month?
 Create a timeline that works for your family, even if it’s just for the week before Christmas, the kids will love it no matter what!